shutterstock

 Every developer has been there—staring at a codebase they wrote months ago, struggling to remember the reasoning behind certain decisions or how different components fit together.
 Few things are worse than looking at your own code later and not remembering what it does or how it works.

-Another common occurrence is when a new teammate gets onboarded into a project and can’t understand the code because the previous developer felt it would be obvious enough.
+A far-from-unusual situation occurs when onboarding a project’s new team member who can’t understand the code because the previous developer felt it would be painfully obvious.

 These scenarios are all too familiar and highlight a crucial part of programming that often gets overlooked: code documentation.
 It’s not enough to write the most beautiful code ever.
 You should also explain it.